gabrielnahmias/jquery.center/README.md

  - For a live demo, please take a look at [this](http://dreamerslab.com/demos/centralize-html-dom-element-with-jquery-center-plugin).

 ## Documentation
-  - There is a syntax highlighting version.
-Please see [this post](http://dreamerslab.com/blog/en/centralize-html-dom-element-with-jquery-center-plugin/).
   - For the Chinese version, please go [here](http://dreamerslab.com/blog/tw/centralize-html-dom-element-with-jquery-center-plugin/).

 ## Requires